Catrobat/Catroweb/doc/current/authentication.md

 And We assume the next generated token will be &quot;`rrrrrrrrrrr`&quot;

-When I invoke the Request
+When The Request is invoked

-Then I will get the json object:
+Then The returned json object will be:
 ```json
 {
   "token": "rrrrrrrrrrr",